Prize Home Lottery Financial Planning & Risk Assessment Guide for Australia 2026

 Other States and Territories

-South Australia, Western Australia, Tasmania, and the ACT all regulate charitable lotteries through dedicated gaming regulators.
-Stamp duty rates vary widely: Western Australia charges approximately 3.25% of the property value; South Australia 4.75%.
-Always verify your state's specific duties before committing to a prize home lottery.
+Stamp duty rates vary widely.
+Western Australia charges about 3.25% of property value.
+South Australia charges 4.75%.
+Always check your state's duties before you commit.

 Common Mistakes Lottery Ticket Buyers Make